 The expertise, experience and qualities I bring

 Bringing about effective and enduring improvements in a short period of time can best be achieved by taking small, collective steps.
 Processes and tools help, but good cooperation with and learning from and with each other is more important.
 My strength – and also the source of my pleasure in my work – comes from combining all the expertise and experience I have gained from the various organisations I have worked with and the training courses I have followed during my career.
+Being a Corporate Anthropologist enables me to recognise patterns in your organisation very quickly and thus achieve a profound change in your organisational culture.
 When it comes to process management I regularly use the Lean improvement method.
 I also understand learning and development.
-I utilise my personal coaching qualities to carry people with me during difficult transitions and during every improvement process I draw on my life experience, knowledge of human nature and extensive travel experience.
+I utilise my coaching qualities to carry people with me during difficult transitions and during every improvement process I draw on my life experience, knowledge of human nature and extensive travel experience.